qiime2/docs/source/tutorials/atacama-soils.rst

    qiime dada2 denoise-paired \
      --i-demultiplexed-seqs demux.qza \
-     --o-table table \
-     --o-representative-sequences rep-seqs \
      --p-trim-left-f 13 \
      --p-trim-left-r 13 \
      --p-trunc-len-f 150 \
-     --p-trunc-len-r 150
+     --p-trunc-len-r 150 \
+     --o-table table.qza \
+     --o-representative-sequences rep-seqs.qza \
+     --o-denoising-stats denoising-stats.qza

 At this stage, you will have artifacts containing the feature table and corresponding feature sequences.
-You can generated summaries of those as follows.
+You can generate summaries of those as follows.

 .. command-block::